1ib/retry/README.md

 ## License

-This project is licensed under the MIT.
+This project is licensed under the GPL3.

 ## Author